nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.v1.processors.workitemmigrationcontext.md

   type: Boolean
   description: If enabled, adds a comment recording the migration
   defaultValue: false
-- parameterName: IterationMaps
-  type: Dictionary
-  description: Remapping rules for iteration paths, implemented with regular expressions.
-The rules apply with a higher priority than the `PrefixProjectToNodes`, that is, if no rule matches the path and the `PrefixProjectToNodes` option is enabled, then the old `PrefixProjectToNodes` behavior is applied.
-  defaultValue: '{}'
 - parameterName: LinkMigration
   type: Boolean
   description: If enabled this will migrate the Links for the work item at the same time as the whole work item.